 ALLOW ME TO TELL YOUR STORIES THROUGH MY LENS CAPTURING YOUR REAL EMOTIONS IN A PERFECT AND TIMELESS WAY.

-Being a professional photographer isn’t about having the latest camera.
-Cameras don’t take pictures, the person holding the camera is responsible for the resulting picture.
-Any camera just like the latest model computer doesn’t function well without a person with knowledge and experience.
+Being a professional photographer isn’t all about having the latest camera and lenses.
+Cameras don’t take pictures; the person holding the camera is responsible for the resulting picture.
+Any camera, just like the latest model computer, doesn’t function well without a person with knowledge and experience.
 In many instances, a professional photographer has one opportunity to get things right.
 You can never go back to yesterday.

 “It is an illusion that photos are made with the camera… they are made with the eye, heart and head.”